Remodeling Your Main Bedroom

 If you aren't able to expand your home's footprint as you like, you may need to consider repurposing another space or removing interior walls to join two smaller rooms.
 Many of Baumann's clients live in Manhattan and Long Island's high-rise apartment buildings, and bumping out isn't an option.
 "In Manhattan, you can't add square footage, so they buy the apartment next door and combine the two apartments by opening the space," she says.

-It is possible to add a second story to your home to accommodate a master bedroom suite, but you'll need to hire a contractor to determine if your foundation is strong enough and can handle the extra weight.
-That's what two of Baumann's clients chose to do, after their New Jersey home was severely damaged by Hurricane Sandy in the fall of 2012.
-The clients chose to reinforce the existing structure, then added a master suite by extending the plumbing and electrical to the new, upper floor.
+It is possible to add a second story to your home to accommodate a primary bedroom suite, but you'll need to hire a contractor to determine if your foundation is strong enough and can handle the extra weight.
+That's what two of Baumann's clients chose to do; they had to reinforce the existing structure, then added a main suite by extending the plumbing and electrical to the new, upper floor.

 "Adding another story to the house is going to be dependent on the original foundation," Miner says.
 "If it was not created with the potential for the additional weight of a second story, there will be added costs to increase the size of the rooter and the foundation wall.
 In this case, going out is much cheaper."